RMLio/prov4itdata-web-app/docs/REPORT.md

 In most cases, metadata is manually defined by the data publishers, rather than produced by the involved applications.
 In PROV4ITDaTa, we rely on the [RML Mapping][RML-mapping]s that specify how the RDF knowledge graphs are generated to automatically and incrementally generate complete provenance and metadata information of the data transfer process.
-This way, it is assured that the metadata information is accurate, consistent and complete.
+This way, it is assured that the metadata information is accurate, consistent, and complete.
 The resulting provenance information can be inspected by the user once the transfer process is completed.

 The provenance information is described using the W3C recommended [PROV-O] standard.
 It covers the RDF knowledge graph generation, including metadata for the mapping rules definition and the data descriptions.
-By automating the provenance and metadata generation relying on the machine interpretable descriptions in the [RML Mapping][RML-mapping]s, metadata is generated in a systematic way and the generated provenance and metadata information becomes more accurate, consistent and complete.
+By automating the provenance and metadata generation relying on the machine-interpretable descriptions in the [RML Mapping][RML-mapping]s, metadata is generated in a systematic way and the generated provenance and metadata information becomes more accurate, consistent, and complete.

-Because of this provenance information the data transfer process is not only fully transparent before, but also after processing the data.
+Because of this provenance information, the data transfer process is not only fully transparent before, but also after processing the data.

 ### Output RDF